AP source: Schwarber, Phils agree to deal for about $80M

 He hit .266 with 32 home runs and belted a grand slam for the Red Sox in the AL Championship Series.

-Schwarber will likely serve as the Phillies’ designated hitter, with time in the outfield and first base as well.
+Schwarber will likely spend time as the Phillies designated hitter with time in the outfield and first base.

-Reigning NL MVP Bryce Harper had stumped for the club to sign Schwarber.
-Harper said this week it would be a ”downer” if the Phillies didn’t sign Kris Bryant, Nick Castellanos or Schwarber.
-The team needs a left fielder and President Dave Dombrowski said Sunday ownership hasn’t given him any limitations on spending money.
+Reigning NL MVP had stumped for the Phillies to sign Schwarber.
+Bryce Harper said this week it would be a “downer” if the Phillies didn’t sign Kris Bryant, Nick Castellanos or Schwarber.
+The teams needs a left fielder and President Dave Dombrowski said Sunday ownership hasn’t given him any limitations on spending money.

 “It’s huge for us.
 It gives us another bat in the lineup,” Harper said.
 “He’s a proven winner everywhere he’s gone.
 He’s done a really good job.
 He gives us a huge opportunity to fill that void out in left field.”